-Natural Selection is a project by Action Hero in collaboration with Rob Stenhouse.
-Jim and Rob – brothers from Northumberland – will walk from Newcastle to Kielder Forest via the house they grew up in (located between Humshaugh and Bellingham, near Simonburn).
+Natural Selection was a project by Action Hero in collaboration with Rob Stenhouse.
+Jim and Rob – brothers from Northumberland – walked from Newcastle to Kielder Forest via the house they grew up in (located between Humshaugh and Bellingham, near Simonburn).

-We’ll be inviting you to trace their journey via an online map and watch/listen to conversations recorded as they walk.
-When they reach Kielder (where Rob would often camp wild in the forest when living in Northumberland) they will set up camp together.
-Around a campfire Rob will show some of the survival equipment he owns and Jim and Rob will talk about what it means to survive – in the woods and in the world, and which is harder.
+Digital observers were invited to trace their journey via an online map and watch/listen to conversations recorded as they walk.
+When they reached Kielder (where Rob would often camp wild in the forest when living in Northumberland) they set up camp together.
+Around a campfire Rob showed some of the survival equipment he owns and Jim and Rob talked about what it means to survive – in the woods and in the world, and which is harder.

 Jim is a performance maker.
 Rob is currently a farmer working on a dairy farm in Germany.
 He is also a permaculturalist, a survivalist and a musician.
 Since he was young Rob has collected camping and survival equipment.
 Growing up together in a remote house in Northumberland without mains water, gas or electricity, Rob and Jim had an interesting relationship with survival and living at home often felt like camping.

 This is some of what I would take if I wasn’t ever coming back.
 This is a survival kit, not a camping or expedition list, and over time I would expect to find suitable replacements for all of the perishable items from the natural world.
 Those that I couldn’t find I would have to learn to live without.